aws-samples/rosa-patterns/templates/cdk/x-ray/README.md

   - GET `curl http://<service-b-lb-dns-name>/health` which should returns a 200 if the service is running
   - POST `curl -X POST http://<service-b-lb-dns-name>/create` which randomly generates 403 and 200 HTTP code responses

-After sending requests to `servive-a`, you should ~ 50% of the request showing errors:
+After sending requests to `service-a`, you should expect to see ~ 50% of the request showing errors:

 ![Distributed Tracing System – AWS X-Ray](../../../assets//xray.png)